rc2dev/timew-web-report/README.md

 Run it with `pipenv run flask run`.
 You may replace this command with your preferred Python HTTP server.

+## Usage

+To use the web interface, browse to the address given by the previous command.
+The API is under `/api/totals`.

 ## Extra columns

 Besides the tags, there are two extra columns at the beginning of the table: `_all` and `_prod`: